thebigyap/PictureDay/README.md

 3. Use the month/year dropdowns or arrow buttons to browse
 4. Click any thumbnail to view the full-size image
 5. Use the left/right arrow buttons in the image viewer to navigate between images
-6. **Zoom Controls**: Use mouse wheel to zoom in/out (zooms toward cursor position), or use the +/- buttons with zoom level display
+6. **Zoom Controls**: Use mouse wheel to zoom in/out (zooms toward cursor position), or use the +/- buttons with zoom level display.
+Click "Reset" to return to 100% zoom
 7. **Pan & Drag**: When zoomed in, click and drag to pan around the image (cursor changes to hand when panning is available)
 8. Right-click any image for context menu options (Open, Open in File Explorer, Copy Image, Copy File Location, Delete)
 9. Click "Exit" button to close the image viewer